BrianZanti/whats_going_on_in_fe-be/README.md

 * What’s the difference between a database and an api?
 Is there an analogy that can help describe this?
 * What are frustrations that BE developers might experience when working with FE developers (for example, building an api/database based on specific requests from the FE team)?
 * What are frustrations that FE developers might experience when using technology built by BE developers (for example, accessing an api)?

+## Checks for Understanding

+For BE students:

+* What is a Component in React?
+* What is a lifecycle method?
+* What is fetch?

+For FE students:

+* What are routes?
+* What are controllers?